colinhacks/zshy/README.md

 - `from "./utils.js"`: ESM-friendly extensioned imports
 - `from "./util.ts"`: recently supported natively via[`rewriteRelativeImportExtensions`](https://www.typescriptlang.org/tsconfig/#rewriteRelativeImportExtensions)

-Use whatever you like; `zshy` will rewrite extensionless and `.ts` imports/exports to have the appropriate file extension.
+Use whatever you like; `zshy` will rewrite all imports/exports properly during the build process.

 > **Comparison** — `tshy` forces you to use `.js` imports throughout your codebase.
 While this is generally a good practice, it's not always feasible, and there are hundreds of thousands of existing TypeScript codebases reliant on extensionless imports.